yeolmoo/eecs4413/README.md

 Certbot used for SSL set up

-Dont forget to add

-MySQL credential, OPENAI API key (openai.api.key) and jwt seceret key (app.jwt.secret) must be set in application.properties.
+Dont forget to add MySQL credential, OPENAI API key (openai.api.key) and jwt seceret key (app.jwt.secret) must be set in application.properties.

-Please contact via email if you need the file => hongseu4@gmail.com
+Please contact via email if you need the file or need backend server running => hongseu4@gmail.com